AndersDeath/diary2/000-current.md

 # 29 Januar - Montag - Berlin - 496 Tag der Einwanderung

 I was programming again.
 I know that I do it every day, but it's my diary and I just add things that happened to me.
-So, yes, I was wroking for a wholde day.
+So, yes, I was working for a wholde day.